syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ### Selection rectangle customization

-You can customize the selection rectangle using the below properties.
+You can customize the selection rectangle using the following properties:

-* [SelectionRectStrokeWidth]() - Gets or sets the stroke width for selection rectangle.
+* [SelectionRectStrokeWidth]() – Get or set the stroke width for selection rectangle.

-* [SelectionRectStroke]() -  Gets or set the stroke color for selection rectangle.
+* [SelectionRectStroke]() - Get or set the stroke color for selection rectangle.

-* [SelectionRectStrokeDashArray]() - Gets or set the stroke dashes for selection rectangle.
+* [SelectionRectStrokeDashArray]() - Get or set the stroke dashes for selection rectangle.

-* [SelectionRectFill]() - Gets or sets the fill color for the selection rectangle.
+* [SelectionRectFill]() - Get or set the fill color for the selection rectangle.

 ### Show trackball axis label
 The selection zooming trackball axis label is enabled by setting the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) property to `true`.
 The default value of the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) is `false`.
 The TrackballLabelStyle[] property provides to customize the trackball axis labels.
 These options are:

-* `Background` - Gets or sets the background color of the labels.
+* `Background` - Get or set the background color of the labels.
-* `CornerRadius` - Gets or sets a value that defines the rounded corners for labels.
+* `CornerRadius` - Get or set a value that defines the rounded corners for labels.
-* `FontAttributes` - Gets or sets the font style for the label.
+* `FontAttributes` - Get or set the font style for the label.
-* `FontFamily` - Gets or sets the font family name for the label.
+* `FontFamily` - Get or set the font family name for the label.
-* `FontSize` - Gets or sets the font size for the label.
+* `FontSize` - Get or set the font size for the label.
-* `Margin` - Gets or sets the margin of the label to customize the appearance of label.
+* `Margin` - Get or set the margin of the label to customize the appearance of label.
-* `Stroke` - Gets or sets the border stroke color of the labels.
+* `Stroke` - Get or set the border stroke color of the labels.
-* `StrokeWidth` - Gets or sets the border thickness of the label.
+* `StrokeWidth` - Get or set the border thickness of the label.
-* `TextColor` - Gets or sets the color for the text of the label.
+* `TextColor` - Get or set the color for the text of the label.
-* `LabelFormat` - Gets or sets the label format.
+* `LabelFormat` - Get or set the label format.
 This property is used to set numeric or date-time format to the chart axis label.

 N> If the axis labels in the selection zooming trackball are cropped or hidden, you should use the [LabelExtent]() property to extend the space between the axis labels and the axis title accordingly.

-Following code snippet illustrates how enable to axis trackball label while selection zooming.
+The following code sample illustrates how enable to axis trackball label while selection zooming.

 {% tabs %}